Introduction

 What Are the Benefits of Data-Driven Account-Based Marketing?

 Before using any new marketing approach, it is necessary to evaluate whether it is right for your business.
-And account-based marketing is no different.
+And, account-based marketing is no different.

 1. Align Your Sales and Marketing Teams

-When a new lead comes in, your sales team will be able to spend more time nurturing a qualified lead instead of wasting time on trying to engage unqualified leads.
+When a new lead comes in, your sales team will be able to spend more time nurturing a qualified lead instead of wasting time trying to engage unqualified leads.
 This can help you increase the average order value and generate more revenue.

 Similarly, if a target account’s purchased plan is about to end, your marketing team can engage with them and help them continue the partnership more seamlessly.